cheind/autoregressive/etc/presentation/autoregressive.md

 \end{align*}
 $$

 This induces a form of **causality**, as the distribution over a future variable depends on all previous observations.
+It also allows us to generate *new* data one sample point at a time (conditioned on all the previous ones).

 ---
 # Lagged Autoregressive Models